HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

 # Introduction

-This image uses a combination of lighting techniques, including Image Based Lighting (IBL), a technique used to simulate the lighting in a 3D scene by using an image of a real-world environment as the source of light.
+This image of a level in Open 3D Engine (O3DE) uses a combination of lighting techniques, including Image Based Lighting (IBL); a technique used to simulate the lighting in a 3D scene by using an image of a real-world environment as the source of light.

 ![A world lit with HDR Image Based Lighting (IBL) and directional Sun](https://user-images.githubusercontent.com/23222931/196006789-299b2e9f-f864-4a2a-988d-b75476ec043c.png "stargate")

 In my last post we covered [Frequency Separation](https://www.co3dex.com/blog/Understanding_Frequency_Separation/#/) to create high-pass textures for use in Physically Based Rendering (PBR) materials, for terrain and environment workflows.
 Clearly I should write a follow up post on materials themselves (and I will, probably next), but photo-real environments and materials, need realistic lighting, so I felt it would be prudent to cover this topic first.
 So Let's set up the global lighting in a scene, to do so we are going to use a technique called Image Based Lighting (IBL), this article is a deep dive on the topic.

 This article is lengthy, it's a deep dive (lowish context, methodical and explicit).
-But it's educational, and you do not need to know every single granular detail to set up or use lighting (jump to the end) - but you may want to know more about these concepts if you a specialist in lighting or a technical artist.
+But it's educational, and you do not need to know every single granular detail to set up or use lighting (jump to the end) - but you may want to know more about these concepts if you are a specialist in lighting or a technical artist.

-Note: some of the information in this article, in regards to Global Lighting, is covered in my 2022 O3dcon workshop "World Building in Open 3D Engine", you can [download the slide deck here](https://github.com/o3de/o3de-workshops-2022/blob/main/Powerpoint/O3DECon_2022_JKG_WorldBuilding.pptx) (I've replicated some of these slide within the article.)
+Note: some of the information in this article, in regards to Global Lighting, is covered in my 2022 O3dcon workshop "World Building in Open 3D Engine", you can [download the slide deck here](https://github.com/o3de/o3de-workshops-2022/blob/main/Powerpoint/O3DECon_2022_JKG_WorldBuilding.pptx) (I've replicated some of these slides within the article.)

 # Image Based Lighting (IBL)

 Image-based lighting (IBL) is a technique used to simulate the lighting in a 3D scene by using an image of a real-world environment as the source of light.
-The image, known as an environment map, is typically captured by taking a photograph of a real-world location or by synthesizing an image using computer graphics techniques.
+The image, known as an HDR environment map, is typically captured by taking a photograph of a real-world location or by synthesizing an image using computer graphics techniques.

 To generally use IBL in a 3D application, the environment map is first mapped onto a sphere or a cube, which is then used to illuminate the scene.
 This can be done by applying the environment map as a texture to a special type of light source, such as an infinite light or a skydome light, which is a virtual light that surrounds the scene.  (note: this is a general description, we will dive into the O3DE concepts, terminology, components and workflow later in this post.)